 The spirit of Tsunami-Tendenko

 The spirit of tsunami-tendon was successfully applied in elementary and junior high school in Kamaishi, Iwate Prefecture.
-Since 2005, disaster education was implemented in the class by introducing the spirit of tsunami-tendenko.
+Since 2005, disaster education implemented in the class by introducing the spirit of tsunami-tendenko.
 The students were taught when the tsunami come, as soon as possible evacuate to a higher place.
 The concept had saved 2,900 students.

-However the tsunami-tendenko spirit came to success, it still gets further studies.
+However the tsunami-tendenko spirit came to success, it still takes further studies.
 For example, in psychology that people have a strong desire to save others during a difficult situation.
 It is a moral command inherent in the human soul.
 It seems like the message of tsunami-tendeko against the good power spirit.

 The tsunami-tendenko spirit requires further study through practical example.
 There are dilemmas in the process, but amongst the dilemmas, we have to make a decision.(***)